top of page

 349 W. Grand Ave.

-One of three neighborhood parks developed by The Conscious Connect CDC, this spot includes a basketball court, a “little library,” benches, and beautiful landscaping.
-On tour day, visitors can enjoy music, books, face painting, and more!
+One of three neighborhood parks developed by The Conscious Connect CDC, this vibrant community space features a basketball court, a "Little Library," benches, and beautiful landscaping.
+On tour day, enjoy an exciting fitness activity, live entertainment, books, and fun for all ages!

 Gammon House